lee-lindley/plsql_utilities/perlish_util/README.md

 ### sort

+Sort calls the SQL engine to sort the incoming list and returns a new *perlish_util_udt* object with the sorted results.

+#### Parameters

+- p_descending VARCHAR2
+    - Default is 'N'.
+Provide 'Y' for sorting the array in descending order.

+#### Discussion

 I almost didn't provide this but the fact that you have to reach out to the SQL engine to do a sort in PL/SQL is sort of annoying (you decide whether the pun is intended).
-It calls the SQL engine to sort the incoming list and returns a new *perlish_util_udt* object with the sorted results.

 The traditional way: